-The Boston personal injury lawyers at Sweeney Merrigan Law, LLP have over 100 years of combined legal experience.
+The seasoned lawyers at Sweeney Merrigan Law, LLP have over 100 years of combined legal experience.
 We use the skills, resources, and experience developed over decades to fight for our clients’ best interests.

 Our legal team has recovered multi-million dollar awards for our clients.
 We do not stop fighting until all sources of compensation for damages are exhausted.

 When you hire our legal team, you can expect us to:

 Seeking legal advice from an experienced personal injury lawyer in Boston, Massachusetts, is the first step in protecting your best interests after a scaffolding accident.

 Call our law office now to request your free consultation with a Boston personal injury attorney.

 Many of the scaffolding accidents each year take place in the construction industry.
 Scaffolding is a necessary tool used in construction to allow workers to reach levels that a ladder will not reach.
 Scaffolds allow for repairs and other projects on existing buildings.